rewinfrey/lip/posts/shallow-vs-deep-embedding.md

 # Shallow vs. Deep Embedding

 The `NanoParsec` parser described in Stephen Dieh's [tutorial](http://dev.stephendiehl.com/fun/002_parsers.html) provides data and operations common to parsing in a functional context.
-The data is in the form of a `Parser` type parameterized by a type variable representing the parser's return value. `Parser Char` therefore represents a parser that returns characters. `Parser String` represents a parser that return strings, etc. The parser operations in `NanoParsec` are based on methods from common Haskell type classes such as `Monad`, `Applicative`, `Functor`, `Alternative`, and `MonadPlus`.
+The data is in the form of a `Parser a` type parameterized by a type variable representing the parser's return value. `Parser Char` therefore represents a parser that returns characters. `Parser String` represents a parser that return strings, etc. The parser operations in `NanoParsec` are based on methods from common Haskell type classes such as `Monad`, `Applicative`, `Functor`, `Alternative`, and `MonadPlus`.
 Lastly, combinators are